ambv/httproxy/README.rst

 Options::

   -h, --help                   Show this screen.
   --version                    Show version and exit.
   -H, --host HOST              Host to bind to [default: 127.0.0.1].
   -p, --port PORT              Port to bind to [default: 8000].
   -l, --logfile PATH           Path to the logfile [default: STDOUT].
   -i, --pidfile PIDFILE        Path to the pidfile [default: httproxy.pid].
   -d, --daemon                 Daemonize (run in the background).
-The default
+The
-                         logfile path is httproxy.log in this case.
+                               default logfile path is httproxy.log in
+                               this case.
+  -c, --configfile CONFIGFILE  Path to a configuration file.
   -v, --verbose                Log headers.

 To start the proxy server and bind it to port 22222 (the port on which it will listen and accept connections)::